FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

 Saying "lines (an integer between 1 and 99) by (an integer between 1 and 99) by (an integer between 1 and 99)" does the same thing as the previous command but with the the outer rectangle drawn with double lines.

+Saying "(position specifier) lines (position specifier)" draws a rectangle between the specified positions.

+Saying "(position specifier) (par or parallel) lines (position specifier) gap (an integer between 1 and 99)" draws parallel lines centered at the imaginary line between the position specifiers with the amount of gap between the lines determined by the integer.
+The word lines is optional.

 Saying "diamond (an integer between 1 and 99) by (an integer between 1 and 99)" draws a diamond with the width determined by the first integer and the height determined by the second integer.

 Saying "(dub or double) diamond (an integer between 1 and 99) by (an integer between 1 and 99)" draws a double line diamond with the width determined by the first integer and the height determined by the second integer.